niclui/writing/_posts/2021-12-31-Towards-autonomous-satellite-rendezvous-Semantic-segmentation-of-images-of-satellites.md

 ## Step 4: Ground truth representation
 Originally, for a given synthetic image, each pixel has three values for its R/G/B colors.
-To make these images more understandable for our model, we used Python's Pillow library to map each combination of RGB values to the corresponding class label (ranging from 0 to 10).
+To make these images more accessible for our model, we used Python's Pillow library to map each combination of RGB values to the corresponding class label (ranging from 0 to 10).
 Subsequently, each pixel of a synthetic image contains only one value (from 0 to 10) which corresponds to its respective class.